modernish/modernish/README.md

 uncommon enough that no unintentional conflict is likely to occur.

-## Feature testing ##
+## Shell capability detection ##

-Modernish includes a battery of shell bug, quirk and feature tests, each of which is given a special ID.
+Modernish includes a battery of shell bug, quirk and feature detection tests, each of which is given a special ID.
-See [Appendix A](#user-content-appendix-a) below for a list of shell capabilities, quirks and bugs that modernish currently tests for, as well as further general information on the feature testing framework.
+See [Appendix A](#user-content-appendix-a) below for a list of shell capabilities, quirks and bugs that modernish currently tests for, as well as further general information on the feature detection framework.

-`thisshellhas` is the central function of the modernish feature testing framework.
+`thisshellhas` is the central function of the modernish feature detection framework.
 It not only tests for the presence of modernish shell capabilities/quirks/bugs on the current shell, but can also test for the presence of specific shell built-in commands, shell reserved words (a.k.a. keywords), shell options (short or long form), and signals.

-Modernish itself extensively uses feature testing to adapt itself to the shell it's running on.
+Modernish itself extensively uses feature detection to adapt itself to the shell it's running on.
 This is how it works around shell bugs and takes advantage of efficient features not all shells have.
 But any script using the library can do this in the same way, with the help of this function.

-For those tests that have no standardised way of performing them, `thisshellhas` knows the shell-specific methods on all supported shells and automatically initialises the correct version for the current shell.
+For those detection tests that have no standardised way of performing them, `thisshellhas` knows the shell-specific methods on all supported shells and automatically initialises the correct version for the current shell.